 Kirkwall Airport CHP

-Funder: The Scottish Government via Highlands and Islands Enterprise
+The Scottish Government via Highlands and Islands Enterprise, supported by work on the SATE and Rural Energy Hubs projects

 Project overview:

-2G’s hydrogen-ready CHP system will be coupled with the airport’s existing heating system to meet the heating and power requirements of the main airport buildings.
-During the trial, the CHP plant will use green hydrogen, supplied by EMEC, to generate electricity as well as recover and use by-product heat.
+The CHP system was integrated with the airport’s existing heating network to meet the heat and power needs of the main terminal buildings.
+During the trial, the plant operated on green hydrogen supplied by EMEC, generating electricity while recovering and utilising by-product heat.

 Partners: